TAX CONSULTING

 14 Jul 2025

-A corporate tax audit is a formal examination of a business’ tax filings, typically conducted by tax authorities to verify accuracy and legal compliance.
+A corporate tax audit is a formal examination of a business’ tax filings, typically conducted by tax authorities to verify accuracy and regulatory compliance.
 They can be assigned randomly or triggered by discrepancies, with varying levels of scrutiny depending on the aim of the audit.

 We’ve developed this guide outlining the audit process, the various types of audits, preparation steps, potential outcomes, and compliance considerations.
 With these insights, global business owners and CFOs can navigate audits with confidence.